Regulating For-Hire Autonomous Vehicles for An Equitable Multimodal Transportation Network: The Game-Theoretic Model

-{The generalized travel costs of trips by different mobility modes are defined as the weighted sum of waiting time, in-vehicle time, trip fare, and access/walking time (if any).} They satisfy:
+The cost of passengers choosing AMoD services (indexed by $a$) comprises waiting time, travel time, and monetary cost.
+We define the generalized travel cost of direct AMoD trips as the weighted sum of waiting time, in-vehicle time and trip fare:

-where $w_i^a$ is the average waiting time for AMoD services in zone $i$; $w_{ij}^p$ is the average waiting time for transit services from zone $i$ to zone $j$; $b$ is the average base fare of AMoD rides; $r_i^a$ is the average per-distance rate of AMoD rides originating from origin zone $i$; $r^p$ is the average per-distance transit fare; $l_{ij}^a$ and $l_{ij}^p$ denote the average trip distances from zone $i$ to zone $j$ using transit and AMoD, respectively; $d_i$ is the average first/last-mile distance (i.e., the average distance from the exact origin/destination to the nearest transit station) in zone $i$; $v_a$, $v_p$ and $v_w$ represent the average speed of TNC autonomous vehicles, the average operating speed of public transit, and the average walking speed, respectively; $\alpha_k$, $\beta_k$, $\gamma_k$ and $\theta_k$ are the average weights associated with waiting time, in-vehicle time and trip fare, and walking time for passengers in income class $k$, which correspond to passengers' valuation on waiting time, trip time, monetary cost and walking time, respectively.
+where $c_{ij,k}^a$ is the average disutility/generalized travel cost for travelers choosing direct AMoD services from origin zone $i$ to destination zone $j$ in income class $k$, $w_i^a$ is the average waiting time for AMoD services in zone $i$, $b$ is the average base fare of AMoD rides, $r_i^a$ is the average per-distance rate of AMoD rides originating from zone $i$, $l_{ij}^a$ denotes the average trip distance from zone centroid $i$ to zone centroid $j$, $v_a$ represents the average speed of TNC vehicles, $\alpha_k$, $\beta_k$ and $\gamma_k$ are the cost weights associated with waiting time, in-vehicle time and trip fare for travelers in income class $k$, which correspond to travelers' valuation on waiting time, trip time and monetary cost, respectively.

-\begin{remark} The structure of the TNC platform's pricing scheme $b+r_i^a l_{ij}^a$ is consistent with the industry practice.
-For instance, both Uber and Lyft have a base fare, a fixed per-time fare and a per-distance fare.
-They first calculate the variable trip fare based on the trip time (time-based charge) and trip distance (distance-based charge), then the total trip fare is calculated as the sum of the fixed base fare and the variable trip fare multiplied by a surge multiplier that reflects the real-time imbalance between supply and demand in each zone $i$.
-Considering a uniform average speed of TNC vehicles on roads, the time-based charge is proportional to the distance-based charge.
-In this case, the pricing policy $b+r_i^a l_{ij}^a$ can be viewed as an approximation of the sum of the base fare, the time-based charge and the distance-based charge multiplied by the zone-specific surge multiplier. \end{remark}

-The average passenger waiting time for AMoD services and transit services depends on the operational decisions of the TNC platform and the public transit agency.
-Below we characterize these endogenous relations for AMoD services and public transit separately.